-The decision to readmit a student after the end of the student's expulsion term or to admit a previously expelled student from another school district or charter school who has not been readmitted/admitted to another school or school district after the end of the student's expulsion term, shall be in the sole discretion of the Board of Directors following a meeting with the Principal or designee and the student and student's parent/guardian or representative to determine whether the student has successfully completed the rehabilitation plan and to determine whether the student poses a threat to others or will be disruptive to the school environment.
-The Principal or designee shall make a recommendation to the Board of Directors following the meeting regarding the Principal's or designee's determination.
-The Board shall then make a final decision regarding readmission or admission of the student during the closed session of a public meeting, reporting out any action taken during closed session consistent with the requirements of the Brown Act.
-The student's readmission is also contingent upon the Charter School's capacity at the time the student seeks readmission or admission to the Charter School.
+The decision to readmit a pupil or to admit a previously expelled pupil from another school district or Orange County Academy of Sciences and Arts shall be in the sole discretion of the Board following a meeting with the Principal or designee and the pupil and guardian or representative to determine whether the pupil has successfully completed the rehabilitation plan and to determine whether the pupil poses a threat to others or will be disruptive to the school environment.
+The Principal or designee shall make a recommendation to the Board following the meeting regarding his or her determination.
+The Board shall then make a final decision regarding readmission during the closed session of a public meeting, reporting out any action taken during closed session consistent with the requirements of the Brown Act.
+The pupil's readmission is also contingent upon Orange County Academy of Sciences and Arts' capacity at the time the student seeks readmission.